clamalo/studylm/README.md

 3. **To close the application**:
    - Close your browser window
-   - Go to each Terminal/Command Prompt window and press Ctrl+C (or Command+C on Mac) to stop the servers
+   - Go to each Terminal window and press Command+C to stop the servers
-   - You can close the Terminal/Command Prompt windows
+   - You can close the Terminal windows

 4. **To restart the application later**:
-   - Follow steps 4.3 to 4.6 again to start both the server and the React app
+   - Repeat steps 3.1 through 3.7, but you can skip the installation steps (3.3 and 3.6)
+   - Just navigate to the correct folders and run `npm start` in both Terminal windows

 ## Troubleshooting

 ### If you see an error about "port already in use":
-- In the Terminal/Command Prompt, press Ctrl+C (or Command+C on Mac) to stop the current process
+- In Terminal, press Command+C to stop the current process
 - Try a different port by typing:
   ```
   PORT=5002 npm start